timurb/captcha-alternative-POC/README.md

 This is solely proof of concept and should not be used in production.

-I don't know Javascript/JQuery and have only a brief experience with Python so you probably should not use my code as a reference but only as a proof of concept.
+I don't know Javascript/JQuery and have only a brief experience with Python so you probably should not use my code as a reference in coding style but only as a proof of concept.

 ## License and author